V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ## Writing-Menu Screen

 This sub-screen of the *Writing Screen* contains all editor's menu functions.
 This screen is revealed when you click on the vertical menu button.
-This Classeur's clever way to save vertical space, which is always a good thing for an editor.
+This is Classeur's clever way to save vertical space, which is always a good thing for an editor.

 ![](https://raw.githubusercontent.com/V-Squared/V-Squared.github.io/master/plan/flow/publishing/classeur-manual/screen-writing-menu.png)